florabtw/git-secret/README.md

 For instance, this would reveal secrets in your current working directory, provided you have a `secret.gpg` file and `$PASSWORD` is the password for it.

-You can also try putting `git-secret-reveal-docker.sh` into your repo which automates extracting your key the first time you run it.
+Alternatively you can add `git-secret-reveal-docker.sh` and `git-secret-hide-docker.sh` to your repo which automates extracting your key the first time you run it.

 # Contributing